-The Center recognizes that youth-adult relationships can be healthy and valuable for development.
+The U.S. Center for SafeSport recognizes that youth-adult relationships can be healthy and valuable for development.
 Policies on one-on-one interactions protect children while allowing for these beneficial relationships.
 As child sexual abuse is often perpetrated in isolated, one-on-one situations, it is critical that organizations limit such interactions between youth and adults and implement programs that reduce the risk of sexual abuse.